|

 morning the Batcave computers downloaded massive amounts of information from

-police blotters, newspapers, corporate and government networks, and then ran the
+police blotters, newspapers, corporate and government networks, and then ran

-tag the information Batman might require.
+to tag the information Batman might require.

 It immediately alerted Bruce when a foreign